 Community Nursing & Health Promotion

-• Provide nursing students and faculty a service learning experience in the Puerto Plata province on the northern coast of the Dominican Republic or in communities in rural Nicaragua.
+• Provide nursing students and faculty a custom service learning experience in the Dominican Republic or Nicaragua to meet learning objectives and generate impact.

-• Participate in health-focused community development projects and conduct family health assessments while engaging with local nursing students, healthcare professionals, and community health promoters.
+• Participate in health-focused community development projects and conduct family health assessments.

-• Train health promoters about basic physical therapy to increase the capacity of care health promoters can provide in their communities.
+• Engage with health promoters about basic physical therapy evaluation and treatment to increase the capacity of care health promoters working daily in their communities.

 • Participate in community development and healthy household projects to improve the overall wellbeing and community health.